karanupd12/AI_TraceFinder/Work_Readme.md

 - Studied concepts of data cleaning for preprocessing.

 # ✅ Completed Work (Directory - tracefinderPred)
--Built and trained Random Forest and SVM models -Evaluated models with classification report and confusion matrix -Predicted scanner class from uploaded random document image -Developed interactive Streamlit dashboard for training and prediction
+- Built and trained Random Forest and SVM models.
+- Evaluated models with classification report and confusion matrix.
+- Predicted scanner class from uploaded random document image.
+- Developed interactive Streamlit dashboard for training and prediction.